-Employer Compulsory Superannuation Obligations:

-The deadline for employers to pay Superannuation Guarantee Contributions for the 2017/18 financial year is the 28 July 2018.
-However, if you want a tax deduction in the 2017/18 tax year the super fund (or the super fund (o deduction in the 2017/18 tax year the super fund (or Small Business Superannuation Clearing House) must receive the contributions by 30 June 2018.
-You should therefore avoid making contributions at the last minute because processing delays could deny you a tax deduction in this financial year.

-- For Private Company Div 7A Loans Business owners who have borrowed funds from their company in prior years must ensure that the appropriate principal and interest loan repayments are made by 30 June 2018.
-Current year loans must be either paid back in full or have a loan agreement entered into before the due date of lodgement for the company return.
-Failure to comply risks having it counted as an unfranked dividend in the individual's tax return. - Preparation of Stock Count Working Papers. - Preparation and reconciliation of Employee PAYG Payment Summaries (Group Certificates).

-• Trustee Resolutions - ensure that the Trustee Resolutions are prepared and signed before June 30, 2018 for all Discretionary ("Family") Trusts.
-Please note we will be contacting you regarding your resolutions before the end of June 2018.
+- Employer Compulsory Superannuation Obligations The deadline for employers to pay Superannuation Guarantee Contributions for the 2018/19 financial year is the 28 July 2019.
+However, if you want to claim a tax deduction in the 2018/19 financial year the super fund (or Small Business Superannuation Clearing House) must receive the contributions by 30 June 2019.
+You should therefore avoid making contributions at the last minute because processing delays could deny you a tax deduction in this financial year. - For Private Company Div 7A Loans Business owners who have borrowed funds from their company in prior years must ensure that the appropriate principal and interest loan repayments are made by 30 June 2019.
+Current year loans must be either paid back in full or have a loan agreement entered into before the due date of lodgement of the company return.
+Failure to comply risks having it counted as an unfranked dividend in the individual's tax return. - Preparation of Stock Count Working Papers at June 30. - Preparation and reconciliation of Employee PAYG Payment Summaries (formerly known as Group Certificates). - Trustee Resolutions ensure that the Trustee Resolutions are prepared and signed before June 30, 2019 for all Discretionary ("Family") Trusts.

-From 1 July 2018:
+From 1 July 2019: